 Yulanda M. Faris Young Artists Program

 Where talent meets mentorship, and emerging voices take center stage.
-Launched in 2012 through a generous gift from the family of Yulanda M. Faris, the Yulanda M. Faris Young Artists Program at Vancouver Opera is a residency-based program that engages, enriches, mentors, and trains rising Canadian opera professionals.
-The program serves as a vital bridge between formal academic education and the demands of a professional operatic career, fostering artistic development within a supportive and collaborative environment.
-Under the leadership of Program Director Leslie Dala and Coach Tina Chang, the program provides comprehensive, individualized training to a select cohort of singers, a pianist, and a stage director each season.
+Founded in 2012 through a generous gift from the family of Yulanda M. Faris, the Young Artists Program at Vancouver Opera is a residency-based artist development program designed to support emerging Canadian opera professionals at a pivotal stage in their careers.
+Structured as an immersive residency, the program provides artists with sustained time, space, and institutional support to develop their craft within a professional operatic environment.
+It serves as a vital bridge between formal academic training and the realities of a professional career, allowing artists to deepen their artistic practice while gaining first-hand experience working inside a major opera company.
+Led by Program Director Leslie Dala and Coach Tina Chang, the program offers comprehensive, individualized mentorship to a select cohort of singers, along with a pianist and a stage director each season.
+Through close collaboration, coaching, and performance-based learning, resident artists are supported as they refine their voices, artistry, and professional readiness.

-• Masterclasses led by internationally acclaimed artists and coaches
+• Masterclasses with internationally acclaimed artists and coaches

 Soprano